-- The customer wanted its IT supplier to develop an app that tracks distance of a vehicle.
+- The client wanted its developer to develop an app that tracks distance of a vehicle.
 During the requirements gathering, it has been agreed that the unit of distance to be used is meters.
 ShowDistance procedure was developed to display the distance in meters.
 The distance output by this procedure is used in creating a report, showing the distance with the correct unit of ‘m’.
 At some point, the client wanted the app to be modified and change the unit of distance from meters to feet.
 If ShowDistance procedure was changed to show feet as the new unit of measure, and the report was not updated to show the corresponding unit of measure, the report will be incorrectly showing imperial values with metric labels.

-- A module that calculates employee salary and produces a report has been working in the live server.
+- A plugin that calculates employee salary and produces a report has been working in the live server.
 The client gave additional information that should also be included in the salary computation.
-When this change was implemented, the module has been modified and tested, and it worked well in the development environment.
+When this change was implemented, the plugin has been modified and tested, and it worked well in the development environment.
 However, when the system was deployed live, random crashing occurred.This was due to a server timeout caused by the additional processing required to handle the added information, and the amount of data to process.
 The development environment did not have enough data to trigger the timeout.

 Errors from misunderstandings

-Programmers can’t read thoughts, so you can’t expect them to understand everything that has to be done and how things are work in your industry without all the details being explained.
+Developers can’t read thoughts, so you can’t expect them to understand everything that has to be done and how things are work in your industry without all the details being explained.

 Here are some tips to minimize these kinds of errors: